 During the walk, pay attention to pup’s behavior and check for signs of coldness.
-If the dog is shivering or whining, it may well be time to head home.
+If the dog is shivering or whining, it's time to head home.

 Rain clothes for people

 What do I like to wear?
 Close-fitting pants tucked into waterproof boots and a roomy raincoat that goes to at least mid-thigh.
 I like it roomy so I can layer underneath as needed, depending on how cold a day it is.
 A light color is best for visibility.
 If it’s chilly I add a scarf to protect my neck from drafts, and fingerless gloves.